LakeinLove/Mage-The-Awakening/Magic/Spellcasting/Spellcasting.md

 ### Step 3: Determine Effect and Cost

 The effects of a spell can be incredibly broad, and it’s impossible to categorize every conceivable thing a mage might want to do with a spell, but this section will highlight some of the more common effects, how to adjudicate them, and what they should cost.\
 Don’t think of this section as a “menu”; any individual spell should have a single, clear effect.
-If you start designing a spell that deals damage and grants bonus dice and imposes a Condition, you’re probably creating a [[Combined Spells|Combined Spell]] not a single spell.
+If you start designing a spell that deals damage and grants bonus dice and imposes a [[Conditions|Condition]], you’re probably creating a [[Combined Spells|Combined Spell]] not a single spell.

 All [[Mana]] costs are cumulative.
 A mage attempting a feat that requires [[Mana]] above her [[Gnosis]]-derived spending limit may take as many turns as needed before the action to spend the required [[Mana]].\
 If she is interrupted or changes her mind part-way through, [[Mana]] spent is still lost.